turbobabr/sketch-devtools/README.md

 Sketch DevTools is just a regular plugin that uses some rocket since to survive in this crude world.
 Since it's just a plugin - there are some commands available:

-`Command-Option-K` - Show/Hide DevTools
+<kbd>Command-Option-K</kbd> - Show/Hide DevTools

-`Command-Option-Shift-K` - Clear Console
+<kbd>Command-Option-Shift-K</kbd> - Clear Console

 DevTools panel is like any WebKit inspector is bound to a specific document.
 If you want to use console in the current Sketch document you have to activate it using <kbd>Command-Option-K</kbd> shortcut.
 As soon as it got activated all the log statements and errors from plugins executed in the document will be automatically redirected to this console.
+All the logging techniques are desribed below.

 ### Basic Logging